TryKickoff/trykickoff.github.io/learn/js.md

 navgroup: docs
 navactive: docsjs
 meta:
-  description: Understand how we use Javascript in Kickoff
+  description: Understand how we use JavaScript in Kickoff
 next:
 - title: Kickoff's CSS
   body: Take a look at how Kickoff structures it’s CSS.